 James W. Crooks was a lawyer and a prominent Springfield resident of the early 19th century.
 He was from Blandford, Massachusetts, and had graduated from Yale in 1818.
 Initially he worked as a teacher, before studying law here in Springfield, under George Bliss, Sr. Aside from his legal work, he also served Springfield in different capacities, including as a member of the school committee, the board of selectmen, and the county commission.

 Crooks also owned a significant amount of land in Springfield, and in 1835 he moved into this house on Walnut Street.
 At the time, Walnut Street marked the eastern extent of Springfield’s development, and beyond here was largely open land, with occasional scattered farms.
-On the eastern side of Walnut Street, opposite his house, Crooks owned a sizeable tract of land, which extended to Eastern Avenue and was later developed as part of the Old Hill neighborhood.
-At the time, though, it consisted of open fields of buckwheat, providing the name Buckwheat Hall for his house.
+On the eastern side of Walnut Street, opposite his house, Crooks owned a sizable tract of land, which extended to Eastern Avenue and was later developed as part of the Old Hill neighborhood.
+In the 1830s, though, it consisted of open fields of buckwheat, providing the name Buckwheat Hall for his house.

 Both Joseph and Mary died in 1889, and the property was subsequently developed.
 Atwood Place, seen in the foreground of the 2017 photo, was built just south of the house, subdividing the lot into six new houses.
 Buckwheat Hall remained, but was used as a rental property.
 In the 1900 census, it was rented by Francis C. Croy, a teacher who lived here with his wife Ella, their two children, and their daughter-in-law.
 In 1910, it was the home of carpenter Harry L. Putnam, his wife Bertha, and their two children.
 By 1920, Arthur M. Tales, who worked as a guard at the Armory, lived here with his wife Billie and their four children.